Nuitka/Nuitka/Developer_Manual.rst

 - Iteration with node methods ``computeStatement`` and ``computeExpression``.

   These traverse modules and functions (i.e. scopes) and visit everything in the order that Python executes it.
-The visiting object is ``ConstraintCollection`` and pass forward.
-Some node types, e.g. ``StatementConditional`` new create branch constraint collections and handle the SSA merging at exit.
+The visiting object is ``TraceCollection`` and pass forward.
+Some node types, e.g. ``StatementConditional`` new create branch trace collections and handle the SSA merging at exit.

 - Replacing nodes during the visit.